 Opossum are nocturnal, which means they are most active at night.
 They are omnivores and will eat almost anything, including; snails, slugs, spiders, fruit, trash, snakes, mice, and insects.
 They are a non-aggressive animal, but they will bite, if they feel threatened.
 Opossum do carry diseases, which can be a problem if they bite a family pet or a person.

-Opossum live in areas where they feel protected.
+Opossum and Moles live in areas where they feel protected.
 They may live in brush piles, in holes they find in the ground, in buildings that have openings, underneath a deck, or nestled in the pine needles of a flowerbed.

 Preventative measures around your property will help keep opossum away from your home.
 Things like limiting trash that is accessible, fallen fruit on the ground, and unattended dog food, will help keep opossum away from your place.